Lukasz-pluszczewski/czarny-frontend-boilerplate-2/README.md

 # Czarny Frontend Boilerplate 2
-> Frontend boilerplate using create-react-app, ant design, redux and redux-breeze
+> Frontend boilerplate using create-react-app, bootstrap, redux and redux-breeze

+In the recent version:
+- Ant-design has been replaced with easily removable bootstrap (react-bootstrap).
+- Redux has been removed completely

+The previous version is available on `atnd` branch.

 ### Environment variables
 - **PORT** (default: 5000, production only)